 and for once the usual remedies,

-the usual things I tell myself to make
+the usual things I tell myself to make it right

 We Dance AloneI watched slowly.
 The black flew, silent and flowing...formal and free.

 Slow and fierce.

 It flew in a dance that had been performed since war had been born in a man's heart that is since a heart first beat.